 BACK BEHIND THE WHEEL

 With tributes galore to Joe Wagner — the handbag presented to the 21-lap changed function winner was $1,021 in honor of the 21J that decorated the side of Joe’s vehicle — Jason venerated his brother by driving the car that his brother had been set to compete in all through the 2018 season.
-“I became driving (Joe)’s vehicle because he turned into close to having it performed,” Jason stated.
+“I became driving (Joe) ‘s vehicle because he turned close to having it performed,” Jason stated.
 “My brother, Donald Tovrea, my brother-in-law, my sister Michelle, Jenny Clark, and Jerome Clark had been all kinda component-proprietors of that vehicle.
 “They asked me to force it, and we went out and received it.”

 THE WAGNER MEMORIAL